keboola/blog/_drafts/jeff-miller-from-roti-modern-mediterranean-cooking-big-data-with-love-for-mediterranean-cuisine.md

   Mediterranean cuisine and is head and shoulders above traditionally led restaurant concepts in terms of technology and data. \n"
 date: 2019-04-17 22:00:00 +0000
-user: fenek-pr
+user: jiri-vicherek
-coverphoto: "/uploads/roti building.jpg"
+coverphoto: ''
-coverphoto_slider: "/uploads/JAM Headshot.JPG"
+coverphoto_slider: "/uploads/roti building.jpg"

 ---